schlotg/viage-shopping-list/docs/shopping-list-element.md

 You can see that the delete button calls the *ShoppingListService.removeItem()* function.
 The purchased click handler triggers a save in the *ShoppingListService*.
 The edit button triggers a new Router state to edit the item.
 We will cover the Router in one of the later sections.

 Notice that we are using the standard DOM APIs such as addEventListener().

+### Routing
+**this.router** is a an instance of the router used to create the component.
+We will get into more detaila bout routing soon but for now notice that we use the router to create a url by passing in the state name and data.
+We then call router.go(url) to change the router state.
+In this case when the edit button is clicked, the router changes to teh edit state.

 ### [Next (The Shopping List Component)](shopping-list.md)